sleeplessinc/timehash/README.md

 	payload = th.remove( key )

 	// If less than ttl time has elapsed, then you will get your object back
-	// Otherwise, payload will be null as it was dropped from the hash before
+	// Otherwise, you will get null as the payload was dropped from the hash
-	// you tried to remove it.
+	// before you tried to remove it.

 ## Options